romain-grecourt/helidon-docs/src/se/metrics/metrics.md

   seconds)

-- load - a `Counter` (`requests.load`) measuring the number of requests worked on (as opposed to received)
+- load - a `Counter` (`requests.load`) measuring the number of requests worked on (as opposed to requests received)

 - deferred - a `Gauge` (`requests.deferred`) measuring delayed request
   processing (work on a request was delayed after Helidon received the